-Bread Machine Oatmeal Breakfast Bread is a convenient and hearty cinnamon bread that makes wonderful toast or french bread.
+Whether you make this Oatmeal Breakfast Bread in a bread machine or the traditional method, it is a hearty cinnamon bread that makes wonderful toast or french bread.

-Plus it is a lifesaver when we are going to be gone all day but will be home in time for dinner.
-I’ll make dinner in the crock pot, bread in the bread maker, and sometimes even a side dish in another crock pot.
+It is a lifesaver when we are going to be gone all day but will be home in time for dinner.
+I’ll make dinner in the slow cooker, bread in the bread maker, and sometimes even a side dish in another slow cooker.
 Add fruit and some microwaved frozen veggies and you have a complete meal within half an hour of coming home.
 To me that is way better than spending $40 or more on eating out!

 It’s also perfect if you are not a confident baker.
 Baking has not been my strong suit so the bread machine has been a big life saver.
 Have I convinced you yet?

-I do realize the initial cost of a bread machine can be high so look around on yard sale pages or thrift stores.
+I do realize the initial cost of a bread machine can be high, so look around on yard sale pages or thrift stores.
 Or you could even ask if someone has one that they don’t want anymore.
 You never know.
 I got my first bread machine for $20.
-We used that sucker till it died 4 years later.
-The one I have now is from a friend who didn’t want there’s anymore because she liked to make bread herself.
-This bread machine (*affiliate link*) has great reviews and is currently on sale off Amazon .

 Ingredients